boisgera/wish/README.md

 There are several features, built into the Python language, to deal with functions that may accept a large number of arguments: [default argument values, argument lists and keyword arguments][arguments].
-And this panel of options just works beautifully: the scheme is flexible and the syntax that is terse.
+And this panel of options just works beautifully: the scheme is flexible, the syntax is terse and readable.

 [arguments]: https://docs.python.org/2/tutorial/controlflow.html#more-on-defining-functions

 And what do we have to deal with a large number of return values ?
 Tuples !
 This is actually the canonical way to return multiple values, but it is not really convienent.
+We may help you with that ...
+Read on !

 Getting Started
 --------------------------------------------------------------------------------

+First, install wishlist

+    $ pip install wishlist

+*NOT AVAILABLE YET**

 Simplest example: replace